DoseOfGose/dotfiles/README.md

 A _Work in Progress_ ™️.

 Collection of doseofgose's personal dotfiles.

-See the [Issues tab](https://github.com/DoseOfGose/dotfiles/issues) for planned work to enhance this collection's content and workflows.
+## Current Applications

+The following applications have configuration files and related scripts in this repo:
+- Bash
+- Vim
+- Git
+- Tmux
+- Alacritty

 ## Installation and My Workfile

 Dotfiles are quite personal and specific to the individual.
 It's recommended to look at the contents as reference/inspiration, but these files are not setup for direct use by the general public.

 The [main branch](https://github.com/DoseOfGose/dotfiles/tree/main) of this repository is structured as a GitHub-friendly reference.
-File contents and sections can be copied manually, however this repo is intended to be used with a bare repository, as [described here](https://www.atlassian.com/git/tutorials/dotfiles).
+File contents and sections can be copied manually, however this repo is intended to be used with a bare repository using the `active` branch, as [described here](https://www.atlassian.com/git/tutorials/dotfiles).

+## Prerequisites

+Most requirements/prerequisites are not captured here.
+I will try to add more over time.

 ## Unique Customizations
 ### Tmux Git Popup Session